Music Department Faculty/Staff Bios

 Humphries has presented research at the Virginia Music Educators Association Convention, the Music Educators National Conference Convention, and has published research in the international journal Psychology of Music.
 He is also a published composer of music for concert band and wind ensemble.
 His compositions have been published by MSB Publishing and Stephen Melillo.
 He is currently an assistant professor at Manchester University in Indiana, where he is the Director of Instrumental Studies and Music Education, conducting the Manchester Symphony Orchestra and MU Symphonic Band, teaches all music education classes, and is also the saxophone professor.
+In 2011, he was appointed as the principal conductor for the Fort Wayne Area Community Band, and continues to serve in this capacity.
 He is a member of MENC, IMEA, CBDNA, the College Music Society and the Indiana Bandmasters Association.
 Humphries remains in demand as an adjudicator and clinician throughout the United States.

 Alan Chambers holds a Bachelor of Music degree in Keyboard Performance from DePauw University and a Master of Arts in Music from Ball State University.
 He has professional experience as conductor, musical director, singer, keyboardist, actor, arranger and teacher.
 He sang in Chicago with the 16-voice chamber ensemble Fleur de Lys, toured Germany and Austria with the James Chorale, and performed in the vocal jazz quartet Creme de Menthe, who sang on WFMT's "Midnight Special" and were interviewed by the legendary Studds Terkel.
 Mr. Chambers has been a soloist in the Faure Requiem and the Mozart Missa Brevis in D, and appeared in Puccini's Turandot at the Lyric Opera as an illustrious supernumerary (i.e., a banner carrier!).
 He has worked for many professional theatres in Indiana and Illinois including the Wagon Wheel Playhouse, Enchanted Hills, Round Barn at Amish Acres, Canterbury and Indiana Repertory.
 At Manchester University Mr. Chambers has taught applied piano, applied voice, and music theory, has directed the Manchester Choral Society, Cantabile and Chamber Singers, has accompanied the A Cappella Choir and Chamber Singers on many tours and concerts, and frequently performs with the Manchester Symphony Orchestra.
 In addition, he is Director of Music Ministry and Organist at Warsaw First United Methodist Church where he also leads their praise band, and he has traveled with the Indiana Ambassadors of Music Concert Choir three times to Europe as Assistant Conductor and Accompanist.